RASH MISCONCEPTIONS SET STRAIGHT

 - Research shows the presenting characteristics of the Lyme disease rash vary by age, sex, duration, and body location.

-- Rash poster
+- CDC rash poster

 Suspicious Rash or Flu-Like Symptoms?